ardakarayel/Arda_Karayel/README.md

 # Machine Learning Tecniques

-- Regression: Predicting Step Count
+Objective:

-Objective: The goal of this analysis was to predict step counts based on menstrual phases, flights climbed, and walking/running distance using a Random Forest Regression model.
+The goal of this analysis was to predict Happiness Scores based on multiple country-level indicators:

+Tertiary Enrollment

+Air Pollution

+Forest Land Ratio

+Coastline-to-Area Ratio

+Arable Land Percentage

 Results Overview:

-RMSE (Root Mean Squared Error): 320.95, indicating the average deviation of predicted values from actual values in terms of step counts.

-MAE (Mean Absolute Error): 219.14, which reflects the average absolute difference between predicted and actual values.

-Interpretation: These metrics demonstrate that the regression model performs reasonably well, with predictions closely aligning with actual step counts.
+Linear Regression:

+MSE: 1.18

+R²: 0.03

+→ The model struggles to capture the relationship; results are barely better than a constant average prediction.

+Decision Tree Regression:

+MSE: 0.34

+R²: 0.72

+→ Captures non-linear patterns well.
+Performance is strong, with predictions closely aligned with actual scores.

+Random Forest Regression:

+MSE: 0.35

+R²: 0.71

+→ Similar to Decision Tree.
+Robust and performs well, though may be slightly overfitting flat regions due to discrete splits.

+Interpretation:
+Among the models tested, Decision Tree and Random Forest perform significantly better than Linear Regression.
+This suggests that the relationship between country indicators and happiness is non-linear and complex, benefiting from tree-based models that handle interactions and non-linear boundaries effectively.

 ![regression analysis](https://github.com/user-attachments/assets/e4da65c1-a4bb-4e67-bb5c-cad4b9a9d6c2)